 “So many families are bracing for another terrifying day in Australia as fires continue,” she says.
-“My heart is also breaking that half a billion animals [!now!] have already been lost.”
+“My heart is also breaking that half a billion animals [now an estimated one billion] have already been lost.”

 The luxury wellness company founded by Elle Macpherson donated 100% of its sales to various rural fire services.

 “Australia is burning!
 More than ever before, our beautiful country needs our support,” WelleCo shared on Instagram.
 “For the next 48 hours (ending 7 January) 100% of the profits from online sales will be donated to the Rural Fire Services – heroic acts, bravery and resilience, we cannot find words to thank you enough.

 “No matter how big or small, any donation helps make a difference in this devastating time.
 Please help save our beautiful home.”